 Concrete Grinders - Walk Behind

-We sell quality Eibenstock, Taman and Master Finish concrete grinders in Perth, Western Australia.
+I sell quality Eibenstock, Taman and Master Finish concrete grinders in Perth, W.A.

 For tips on grinding, see information on cup wheels here, or grinding shoes here.